Garga124/MVCLearningProject/README.md

 ### 1. Create

-Users can create a new product by navigating to the "Create" page.
-The form captures the product name and price, which are then added to the stub repository.
+Users can create a new product by navigating to the "Categories" page.
+The form captures the category name and description, which are then added to the stub repository.

 ### 2. Read

-The "Index" page displays a list of all products stored in the database.
-Each product entry includes options to view details, edit, or delete.
+The "Categories" page displays a list of all products stored in the stub repository.
+Each category entry includes options to edit or delete a ctagory.

 ### 3. Update

-By clicking "Edit" next to a category, users can modify existing product information.
+By clicking "Edit" next to a category, users can modify existing category information.
 Changes are saved and reflected in the list after submission.

 ### 4. Delete

 Users can delete a product by clicking the "Delete" next to a category, which prompts for confirmation.
-Upon confirmation, the product is removed from the stub repository.
+Upon confirmation, the category is removed from the stub repository.

 ## Conclusion